contentauth/c2pa-python/docs/native-resources-management.md

     reader.close()
 ```

-Calling `.close()` directly is equivalent to exiting a `with` block.
+Calling `close()` directly is equivalent to exiting a `with` block.
 It is idempotent: calling it multiple times is safe and does nothing after the first call.

 ### Destructor fallback